LedgerHQ/nano-app-web-installer/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Exemple repository on how to use nano-web-app-installer

-## Available Scripts
+## Avalable Scripts

 In the project directory, you can run: